naailkhan28/encapsulin_metagenomics/docs/encapsulin_sequence_searches.md

 Note here that `v0_encapsulin_hits` refers to the initial encapsulin hit dataset before any large scale filtering or searches using Oracle Cloud.

+Analysis of these hits is in `notebooks/encapsulin_uniref90_hits.ipynb` and use of this hit data to remove viral sequences is in `notebooks/encapsulin_filtering_by_sequence_identity.ipynb`

 ## Search Existing Natural Encapsulins against Phage HK97 Proteins

 This requires the file `family_1_2_3_natural_encapsulins.fasta` which is included in the repo.
 This contains all family 1, 2, and 3 encapsulins from Andreas and Giessen, 2021.